pawlovskiii/brownie_fund_me/README.md

 ## General info

 This project is about continuing the journey in the brownie ecosystem.
 I mainly focused on a new FundMe contract to further improve my Solidity skills.
-I also worked with Rinkeby Etherscan to verify contracts, did mocks and mainnet-forks.
+I also worked with Rinkeby Etherscan to verify contracts and did mocks within mainnet-forks.

 ## Learned experience during the project

 ### FundMe contract

-This contract was designed to be able to accept some type of payment -> specifically, payable with ETH.
+This contract was designed to be able to accept some type of payment.
+Specifically, payable with ETH.

 #### Keywords: